The ins & outs of ecommerce payment processors

 • Acquiring Bank is the financial institution that holds your Merchant Account and is associated with the Payment Processor.

 The Acquiring Bank transfers the payment from the customer’s Issuing Bank, through your Merchant Account, ultimately into your business bank account.
-The coordination and transmission of the data and transfer of the funds are done by the following payment facilitators:
+The coordination and transmission of the data and transfer of the funds are carried out by the following payment facilitators:

 • The Payment Card Networks, such as American Express, Visa, and Mastercard, provide the electronic network that allows consumers, banks, merchants, and payment processors to communicate and conduct transactions.